 According to the Veterinary Surgeons Act 1966 and the Exemption Order 2015 your dog can only be treated once veterinary approval has been gained.
-Download your referral form
+Please contact me for a referral form.

 How to get started…

 If you’ve noticed an unusual change in your dog, or you’re already aware of an injury, there’s no better time to get an expert opinion on the situation.
-To allow me to see your dog, please follow the instructions on the Vet Consent Info page or simply Get in Touch and I’ll talk you through it.
+To allow me to see your dog, please Get in Touch and I’ll talk you through it.